mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     Returns → :py:obj:`mitsuba.Color3f`:
         *no description available*

+.. py:class:: mitsuba.testing.RenderingRegressionTest

+    A rendering regression test is a test case that compares a rendered image against a reference image.
+The test is based on the Z-test, using the `moment` integrator to compute the first and second moments of the image.
+The test is successful if the null hypothesis (that the images are identical) cannot be rejected at the given significance level.

+    Reference images can be generated by running pytest with the argument `--generate_ref`

+    .. py:method:: __init__(name, scene, sensor=0, test_spp=512, ref_spp=8192, significance_level=0.01, pixel_success_rate=0.975, references_folder=None, generate_ref=False)

+        Create a rendering regression test.

+        Arguments:
+            name: Name of the test case
+            scene: Scene dictionary
+            sensor: Sensor to use for rendering
+            test_spp: Number of samples per pixel to use for the test
+            ref_spp:  Number of samples per pixel to use for the reference image
+            significance_level: Significance level of the test
+            pixel_success_rate: Minimum pixel success rate
+            references_folder: Path to where to store the generated reference images.
+If not specified, put in 'references' folder next to the test script.
+            options: Options dictionary

+        Parameter ``name`` (str):
+            *no description available*

+        Parameter ``scene`` (mi.Scene):
+            *no description available*

+        Parameter ``sensor`` (Union[int, mi.Sensor]):
+            *no description available*

+        Parameter ``generate_ref`` (bool):
+            *no description available*

+    .. py:method:: mitsuba.testing.RenderingRegressionTest.render_reference()

+        Render a reference image for the test case

+    .. py:method:: mitsuba.testing.RenderingRegressionTest.run()

+        Run the test case

+        Returns → bool:
+            *no description available*

+.. py:function:: mitsuba.testing.annotations

 .. py:function:: mitsuba.traverse(node)

     Traverse a node of Mitsuba's scene graph and return a dictionary-like